 Permission for new construction in the Tuscan countryside is nearly impossible to obtain so restoration of existing properties, and in particular gaining an increase in existing living space, are important factors.
 Often the Italians are in no rush to sell and are prepared to allow properties to remain on the market for a number of years.
 This can afffect prices in some areas.

 Can I just turn up in Italy and go and see some houses with Villatua?

 This is not the advised method as many vendors need prior notification before viewing their homes.
 We can sometimes make an appointment for the next day, but it is greatly preferable to give as much advance warning as possible.
 Please email us at firstname.lastname@example.org as soon as you have your travel plans.

 What’s the best airport for Tuscany?

 Pisa has frequent flights from many UK and European airports, as well as flights to JFK Airport New York and Moscow.

-There is also Florence airport, about an hour from Lucca, and Bologna and Genova aiports, which are about 2 hours drive away from Lucca.
+There is also Florence airport, about an hour from Lucca, and Bologna and Genova aiports, which are about 2 hours drive away.